![]() | ||

 One thing you are sure of is that Turkish Airlines have seatback TV IFE on all longhaul aircraft. ...read more about Turkish Airlines IFE.

-Longhaul Turkish Airlines Business Class comes in three variants, but all three have a very good seat.
 On the four 777s leased from Jet Airways, the seat in turn was licenced from Virgin Atrlantic, and it is the classic flatbed on a curve business class seat.
 You fly at a 45 degree angle to the direction of flight (so you can't see much out of the window), but otherwise it's pretty nifty.
 Slightly poorer is the classic Turkish Airlines Business Class seat, which has a seat pitch of 60 inches.
 Seats are very conventional, facing forward, in a 2-2-2 configuration.
 Finally, there is the new seat.
 Reviews of the new Turkish Airlines Business Class seat are good: it electronically reclines to a 75 inch (188 cm) long bed, but it has some major drawbacks: it goes flat but not completely level; your feet stick into the hole on the ottoman under the seat infront, and it isn't very private at all: there is a smal privacy screen, but you are again sitting next to your companion, with a 2-2-2 layout.
 It is only on the brand new B777-300 and A330-300 fleets.
+Some aircraft have a less than convenient 2-3-2 layout, although Turkish Airlines plans for these to be upgraded with an all-new business class shortly.

 ![]() Business Class Turkish Airlines Boeing 777 |